An Excerpt: Apistli

 The hemp tied around the buckskin package was released.
 Inside were five stout sticks, each about the length and girth of his arm.
 Each exquisitely carved in glyphs like those on the door.
 Each must have taken its artisan hundreds of hours to create.
 And to Apistli's horror, all five sticks were arranged in the fire, between the husks and the pot.
 Such beautiful work, serving as firewood.

 “Why?” asked Apistli, watching the fire curl around the sticks.
 “Why burn your sigils?
 These gifts that you toss on the fire...
-Why spend them now, on me?
-They must have taken hundreds of hours to carve.”
+Why burn them now, for me?
+Must have taken hundreds of hours to carve.”

 “More,” said Huin, “if you add the time it took to grow the pochote tree for this purpose.”